The call for applications for OSCE's JPO Programme is open till 18 March 2020

 The OSCE needs your skills!

-Do you hold a degree in Central Asian, East European or peace and conflict studies?
+Do you hold a first-level university degree in (South)-Eastern Europe and Central Asia or Peace and Conflict studies?

-Do you have a background in Economics, Gender, Law or Human Resources?
+Do you have a background in Economics or Enviornmental studies, Gender, Law or Human Resources?

 Do you speak Russian?

 During their one-year assignment, JPOs will work at two different duty stations and might therefore have the opportunity to focus on two different subject areas.
-First, there will be a six-month period at the Secretariat followed by another six-month period in one of the OSCE field operations.Two rounds of young professionals are accepted each year.
+First, there will be a six-month period at the Secretariat (September 2020 until March 2021) followed by another six-month period in one of the OSCE field operations (March 2021 until September 2021).

 We advise interested candidates who have graduated in a field relevant to the OSCE's activities to check the OSCE employment website under seconded vacancies to apply using the online application form.